hw2-archive/upt/README.md

 Since actually i'm the only tester of this project, please **be careful with your sensible data**.

-UPT is derived from of [Bower](https://github.com/bower/bower) project.
+UPT is derived from of [Bower](https://github.com/bower/bower) project , inheriting all commands and

+keeping the compatibility with bower.json/component.json file ( for now )

 we are also on npm https://www.npmjs.org/package/upt